sndmcglnchy/odin-landing-page/README.md

 This Landing Page project will test my skills with HTML and CSS, with particular emphasis on Flexbox.
+View the live preview here: https://sndmcglnchy.github.io/odin-landing-page/

 Images are all from Unsplash: